November 14, 2019

 - sign-in or log-in screens like in Tinder app;

 - stats screens display graphs and information about your sport performance as in Nike Training Club app;

-- catalog screens can be found in Booking.com app;
+- catalog screens in Booking.com app;

 - feed screens are typical for social media like Instagram;